junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon25/SPN-Demon-Dean-whole-novel.md

 > Cas goes back to Heaven to regain a copy of memory (backuped before going down to Hell/standard version for all angels) from Naomi (hint potential memory messed up again), goes back in time to meet Dean in the barn again.
 Both don't remember the time in Hell together, but feel familiar.
 Canon compliant.

 Cas purely muscle memory fights (still vessel shape, still doesn't remember other things before lobotomy, not remember why they need to save Dean but he finds his own motivation/reason already, doesn't need to know it's mission).

+> Not knowing how long it's passed, he finally sees light again.
+And for a second, he doesn't know if it's light from Earth or Heaven.
+And then, he feels the ground.
+The soil is fresh and sweet, mixed the taste of blood seeping between his fingers.
+>
+> He's wounded, he's ruined, he's bloodied -- his wings were broken and torn, bleeding out blood of light, like a shade of black in the glory and grace of his true self, like something distained.
+But right now, Castiel can't care less about himself.
+>
+> He checks the broken human soul before him, the soul of Dean Winchester.
+His soul glints faint light, so faint and broken like he's going to disappear in a sift of wind.
+>
+> "Come on," Castiel murmurs, as if praying.
+He uses all the miracles and spells that he learned of from the millions of years of his existence.
+He pours the power of light into this fragile broken soul, as if sewing a ragged doll, or taping together a cracked porcelain statuette.
+>
+> But he's a soldier, has always been and will always be -- which means, he's no doctor.
+But right now, he has to be one.
+He has to.
+He doesn't know where that strong urge comes from, only knowing that he has to, he must, there is no other way.
+This thing, this human being, is so important, that the whole world relies on him -- relies on Castiel to make it right and not so broken first.
+>
+> He kneels on the ground of Earth, fixing the soul with all his attention.
+His wounded wings drag behind him, but he doesn't even glance back, doesn't even waste a glint of his light on himself.
+>
+> Bit by bit, piece by piece, with all his effort, he fixes the black fractures on this soul, cleaning it of every trace of Hell that he can find.
+Every wound from torture, every hint of pain, every sense of torment, he patches them all.
+>
+> But this soul is still soaked in pain, the pain of seeing the dark side of itself, the hatred that aims inward, the tearing that it tries to create and break for itself, it's the trauma in the head and memory -- this, this is the part he doesn't dare to touch or take away, the part that is not his right to remove -- if he's not carefully, he might do more harm than fixing.
+So he leaves them there.
+>
+> He feels guilty, for not being able to do more him, for leaving him in pain, though even the word "guilty" is new and strange to him, the feeling and emotion is unfamiliar.
+What he feels is a bitter, a loss, as if something that should have been in his charge to protect is harmed, is broken, is lost, and when he finds it again, it has changed, and no matter how much he fixes it, it will never be the same again.
+And he feels, this is all his fault.
+>
+> He tries to do his best.
+He continues fixing even when there is nothing more to fix.
+>
+> "It's time to send his soul back into his body," his superior commands.
+>
+> Only then does he remember they've been watching, they've been around.
+They've always been there, up there, on top of the cloud, far away.
+Just watching, just commanding, just giving orders, like they always do.
+>
+> Castiel holds Dean's soul in his hands.
+The light that was translucent and faint finally looks brighter.
+No longer flickering, no longer on the verge of dissipating, now looking more like a feeble man, drowning in a nightmare that refuses to stop.
+>
+> "It's time to wake up," he whispers, putting the soul where the body is, landing a kiss on the man's forehead, and sending him back into Earth.
+>
+> Dean Winchester opens his eyes.

+#### original before translation

 > 不知过了多久，他终于重新看见了光，在某个瞬间他已经不确定自己是回到了天上的银白之城还是阳光照射的地球。然后他触碰到了地面，泥土的气息从来没有这样让他感到甜美清新。他遍体鳞伤，双翼鲜血淋漓——光的血，是残破的黑色，像撕破的帷幕，但此刻他不能更不关心自己了。他俯身检查这个破碎的人类的灵魂，Dean的灵魂，此刻在阳光下闪着半透明的光，颜色浅淡得好像随时会消散。
 >